André Ferreira (footballer, born 1996): Santa Clara

 On 28 June 2019, Ferreira cut ties with Benfica and signed a four-year deal with Santa Clara also of the Portuguese top tier.
 During his spell in the Azores, he played second-fiddle to Marco Pereira.

 Paços Ferreira

 Ferreira joined F.C.
 Paços de Ferreira on 23 June 2021, agreeing to a three-year contract.
 He was in goal in both legs of the UEFA Europa Conference League's play-off round against Tottenham Hotspur, keeping a clean sheet in the first match.

 Ferreira took part in 37 official games at the Estádio da Mata Real.

 Granada

 On 20 July 2022, Ferreira became the third Portuguese goalkeeper in as many years at Granada CF – recently relegated to the Spanish Segunda División – after Rui Silva and Luís Maximiano, signing a two-year deal.
+He contributed 11 matches in his first season, in a promotion to La Liga as champions.

+Ferreira's first appearance in the top flight took place on 14 August 2023, in a 3–1 defeat at Atlético Madrid.
+He subsequently lost his starting place to newly-signed Augusto Batalla.

+Valladolid

+On 29 January 2024, Ferreira was loaned to second division side Real Valladolid until June.
+Despite being a backup to Jordi Masip as the club achieved promotion, on 30 May he signed a permanent contract until 2027.

+Ferreira terminated his contract in July 2025 with only nine appearances to his credit, three of those in the Copa del Rey.

+Moreirense

+Ferreira returned to the Portuguese top tier on 21 July 2025, on a three-year deal at Moreirense FC.